tiwa-codes/Tiwa-codes/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on developing a real estate website for students
+- 🔭 I’m currently working on a Tax Data Management Software for FIRS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Solidity
 - 👯 I’m looking to collaborate on any project
-- 🤔 I’m looking for help with data science
+- 🤔 I’m looking for help with Blockchain Development
-- 💬 Ask me about web development
+- 💬 Ask me about web development and Data Science
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/afolabi-tiwalola/